-5 minutes to go Hoot Hoist
+5 minutes to go Hoot Hoist G

-4 minutes to go Hoot Hoist
+4 minutes to go Hoot Hoist P

-1 minute to go Hoot Drop
+1 minute to go Long Hoot Drop P

-Start Hoot Drop
+Start Hoot Drop G

-If you make any error in the start sequence, postpone (or general recall if the race has started) and begin again.
+If you make any error in the start sequence, including errors with timing, postpone (or general recall if the race has started) and begin again.

-If the race is postponed, make sure to record the actual start time as it is needed for correct elapsed time calculations.
+In all circumstances, make sure to record the actual start time as it is needed for correct elapsed time calculations.
+Use the same clock for all race timings.